-Five years ago, and during the most atrocious conditions in the history of the Ride London 100, I acquired the Guinness Record for the ‘most brands advertised on a single sportswear item’, with 110 sponsored logos.
-As this record has now been broken by the Tour de OROC consortium from Australia, we are keen to reclaim our record!
+Six years ago, I broke the Guinness World Record for the ‘most brands advertised on a single sportswear item’, with 110 sponsored logos.
+But this record has since been broken by the Tour de OROC consortium from Australia and now is the right to reclaim it!

-As an Autistic Ambassador for the National Autistic Society, I want autistic people to be better “accepted and understood” by society around us.
-One of the biggest areas of inequality is employment, where only just 16% of us are in full-time work.
-The purpose of this record attempt is to show the positive and exciting contribution, that autistic people like myself, can make to those who know us, work with us and to the wider society.
+As an Autistic Ambassador for the National Autistic Society, I know how important it is for autistic people to be better “accepted and understood” by society around us.
+One of the biggest areas of inequality is employment, where just 22% of us are in paid work!
+The purpose of my record attempt is to show the positive and exciting contribution autistic people like myself can make to those who know us, work with us and to wider society.

-All that is required is a good quality jpeg or gif image of your logo, together with confirmation that you are supporting us with this Guinness World Record and the payment of course (which can be made in a number of ways).
+All that is required is a good quality jpeg or gif image of your logo, together with confirmation that you are supporting us with this Guinness World Record and the small payment of course (which can be made in several ways).
 I can of course give you an invoice/receipt of payment for your records and you will also be entitled to purchase a copy of a Guinness World Record certificate with the name of your organisation.

 Contact and follow